jaredpar/csharplang/proposals/struct-improvements.md

 }
 ```

-These rules explicitly allow for returning transitive fields in addition to
+This will naturally, by the existing rules in the span safety spec, allow
-normal fields.
+for returning transitive fields in addition to direct fields.

 ```cs
 ref struct ListWithDefault<T>